 5. Green Tea

 Green tea has so many healing benefits, starting with the way it lowers inflammation in the body and boosts immune function.
 When drunk warm, the beverage also helps clear out excess mucus, soothes a sore throat, and aids in overall cleansing.
 Green tea is also a great source of the amino acid L-theanine, which helps lower stress both mentally and physically.
 Aim to get three to four cups (decaf also works) of plain green tea in your day when you’re not feeling well.
 Add a squeeze of lemon for extra Vitamin C, flavor, and cleansing benefits.
 Also, add some herbal teas to your routine for even more healing benefits.

 Source: Raw Green Pea Soup

-Protein helps the body’s defense and strengthening mechanisms, and peas are one of the easiest to digest, most inexpensive, body-friendly choices.
-They’re a rich source of amino acids and fiber, and even have delicious sweet flavor.
-Add peas to soup, stews, wraps, salads, and even toss a few into your next green smoothie!
+Protein helps the body’s defense and strengthening mechanisms, and peas are one of the easiest to digest, most inexpensive and body-friendly choices.
+They’re a rich source of amino acids and fiber and even have a delicious sweet flavor.
+Add peas to soup, stews, wraps, and salads, and even toss a few into your next green smoothie!

 7. Pumpkin Seeds